-Seized with warranty claims brought by purchasers against their sellers, the courts have frequently ruled on the application of this type of clause, particularly since the parties may, in their contracts, add to the obligations of legal warranty, diminish its effects or exclude it altogether.
+Plagued with warranty claims brought by purchasers against their sellers, the courts have frequently ruled on the application of this type of clause, particularly since the parties may, in their contracts, add to the obligations of legal warranty, diminish its effects or exclude it altogether.

 In this context, the courts have held that exclusion of liability clauses in relation to violation of public law restrictions were valid, but only to the extent that the seller had acted in good faith and was unaware of the violation of a public law restriction.
 Moreover, the courts developed and applied a presumption that a purchaser has the right to presume that the immovable, as constructed and as occupied at the time it is acquired, complies with all applicable regulations.

 However, in 2014 in the case of Vezina v.
 Lamoureux , the Court of Appeal decided to dismiss the exclusion of liability clause without necessarily ruling on the good or bad faith of the seller and instead preferred to apply the presumption mentioned above.